What Is DisplayPort 2.1?

 In other words, DisplayPort 2.1 is pointless on the PG32UQXR.
 You can get the Acer X32FP with similar specifications and DP 1.4 DSC for up to $300 less.

-The Gigabyte Aorus FO32U2P is the first monitor announced with a DisplayPort 2.1 input with UHBR20, allowing for full 32″ 4K 240Hz signal support without having to use DSC.
+The Gigabyte Aorus FO32U2P is the first monitor with a DisplayPort 2.1 input with UHBR20, allowing for full 32″ 4K 240Hz signal support without having to use DSC.

 DisplayPort 2.1a